itssahu/HydroaGraphDiff/README.md

 Most importantly, HydroGraphDiff lays the foundation for **AI-driven probabilistic climate risk digital twins**, where extensions such as multi-model climate ensembles, physics-informed learning, and dynamic exposure modeling can evolve it into **a scalable, real-time climate risk intelligence platform**.

+## Note on Code

+The notebooks reflect an experimental research workflow and are not fully modularized or production-ready.
+The focus of this project is on methodology, modeling, and system design.

+## License

+This project is licensed under CC BY-NC 4.0.
+Free for research and educational use.
+Commercial use is not allowed without permission.